 The evaluation encompasses several physical devices.
-These devices utilize several processors and IPsec hardware accelerators.
-The tables in the previous section lists the appliances, cryptographic modules and processors that are claimed in the ST. The following tables map the Cryptographic operations, related Security Functional Requirements (SFR) and standards to the CAVP certificates that demonstrate compliance to these SFR and standards.
+These devices utilize several processors.
+The table in the previous section lists the appliances, cryptographic modules and processors that are claimed in the ST. The following table maps the Cryptographic operations, related Security Functional Requirements (SFR) and standards to the CAVP certificates that demonstrate compliance to these SFR and standards.